 This work can help you if you long to be free of disliking yourself, and of getting in your own way in your relationships and career, if you sense that stuck emotions are a factor in a health issue.
 Because The Sounding Heart works with vibration, which is movement, while helping you connect in a compassionate and kind way with your repressed emotions, this work can help you have the freedom you seek.
 I can help you release stuck energetic patterns, and support you in having your life unfold with more fulfillment, love and contentment.

 The Sounding Heart can also help you open to the unknown, so you can live more of the unique life you were meant to live.
 We are so used to living limited lives.
 This work can open you to new possibilities that are beyond your imagination right now.

 Psychotherapist Shira Stone, LMFT has been licensed as a marriage and family therapist since 1992, and offers individual, couples and group counseling.
-Along with traditional psychotherapy, Shira works with innovative techniques, including EFT (Tapping), somatic therapy, vocal sound healing, and guided imagery/visualization to help heal trauma, depression, anxiety, weight loss, the emotional roots of illness and physical pain and provide marriage and relationship counseling.
+Along with traditional psychotherapy, Shira has developed an innovative technique, that integrates psychotherapy and sound healing to help heal trauma, depression, anxiety, weight loss, the emotional roots of illness and physical pain and provide marriage and relationship counseling.

 License # 29931